CURLEW - NEW AND USED MARQUEES

 You must make a reasonable guess at this by using both common sense and experience.
 If a site is exposed, near the coast and in the middle of winter then expect high winds!
 A sheltered site, inland in Summer will (on average) receive less wind.
 You must erect the marquee to withstand these winds.
 It takes many years of experience before you can be competent to make these decisions however the following will give you an insight into what you should be considering every time you put up your marquee.

+News - Marquee blows awayThis is one of the cheaper far east made marquees.
+If this marquee was correctly pegged down, despite the marquee being much weaker construction than a proper commercial marquee it would not have blown away.
 Marquees have killed people, both as they were put up or when they blow away.
 You don't really want the adverse publicity this will cause and the increase in insurance.
+I would suggest the following:-

 Location